Explanatory Style

 “I’m smart” “I’m smart in math”

-However, Seligman warns that personalization can be taken too far.
-It’s important to take responsibility for our actions.
+That said, Seligman warns that personalization can be taken too far.
 A person who habitually insists, “It’s not my fault and I am amazing” sounds more like an arrogant nightmare than an optimist.
+Healthy optimism requires taking appropriate responsibility for one’s actions.
 Nevertheless, particularly in cases of depression, some tend to take much more responsibility for bad events than is warranted.
-Generally, it’s important to understand that both good and bad events have many causes, both internal and external.
-For example, if your relationship with someone is struggling, it may be because both you (internal) and the other person (external) haven’t put effort into keeping the relationship alive.
-The clear-eyed can both take responsibility for their failings and recognize that it’s not ALL their fault when things go south.
+The truth is, both good and bad outcomes typically result from a mix of internal and external causes.

 Bad Events